helium/HIP/0093-addition-of-wifi-aps-to-mobile-subdao.md

 ## Unresolved Questions

 Wi-Fi devices are expected to retail for significantly less than CBRS, which makes the $40 onboarding fee currently adopted for CBRS radios prohibitively high.
-The onboarding fee for Wi-Fi access points is an open question that needs to be discussed and resolved by the community.
+The onboarding fee will be defined by subsequent HIP, in absence of which the onboarding and location assertions fee will be set to $0.
 ## Deployment Impact

 Many network components and third-party apps will need to be updated to support this HIP.
 This is not an exhaustive list but rather a minimum checklist that needs to be implemented: